611: No Such Thing As A Forbidden Panettone

 Do you know where like our legs?

-Do you know who the best Panettone makers in the world are?
+Do you know who the best Panettone makers in the world world are?
 We said that it might be this Italian who's been doing it for 80 years, but not according to the World Championships.
+Oh,

-Oh, there's Panettone World Championships.
-There are.
+there's Panettone World Championships.
+There are, and they won in 2025.

-And they're won in 2025.
 Which nationality do you think won the prize?
 If you guess it, I will give you 10 million pounds.
+Oh, are we allowed to cheat?

 Have a guess?
 Peru.
 Nope.